shapeoko/Docs/content/helloworld.md

 ##Configure Grbl Settings

 The default values need to be changed in order for your machine to function properly.
 To do this, simply enter the correct value for each setting into the command line and press enter.
-For example, to change the x-axis steps/mm to 40.020 you would type this, followed by an enter:
+For example, to change the X-axis steps/mm to 40.020 you would type this, followed by an enter:

 		$0=40.020